Dating app Vibes aims to create a safe, authentic space for people to meet

 Online dating is trash.
 Seriously, try to find anyone who disagrees with me.

-Vibes, founded by an all-female team, aims to be different.
+Vibes, operated by an all-women team, aims to be different.
 Sure, the swipe mechanics are still there, but that’s about the only similarity you’ll find between Vibes and the likes of Tinder, Hinge, Bumble and others.

 “Because of how crowded the space is, when people hear the words ‘dating app’ they’re like ‘ugh, why do I need another one?
-My dance card’s full,” Vibes co-founder Jenais Zarlin told TechCrunch.
+My dance card’s full,” Vibes CEO Jenais Zarlin told TechCrunch.
 “But those same people are also the ones to say the ratio of good experiences to negative ones, or ones that feel transactional is way off.”

 The basis for Vibes is that meaningful connections are rooted in respect and authenticity, Zarlin told me.
 That’s why she sees Vibes as an extension of physical safe spaces “we know and admire.”